mnaoumov/obsidian-plugin-chronos/README.md

 ## Periods `@`

-Periods represent a span of time and are displayed with a semi-transparent background.
-They are represented using the @ symbol. **Periods must be a range with a start and end date**.
+Periods are pans of time displayed with a semi-transparent background. **Periods must be a range with a start and end date**. `Period Name` is optional

 ```
 @ [Date~Date] Period Name